ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Files - Disk size in MB

+!!! info ""
-> The disk size of the entire show, season or episode in megabytes.
+    The disk size of the entire show, season or episode in megabytes.

 - Key: Sonarr.diskSizeEntireShow
 - Availability: shows, seasons, episodes